atenine/python-audio-vis/README.md

 # audio visualization tool

-just a tool to let me render spectrograms for given audio files
+Just a tool to let me render spectrograms for given audio files